 Segment C - East of SH 5 to Existing US 380/FM 1827 - As described under the Blue Alternative, Segment C joins the east end of Segment E to cross the East Fork Trinity River floodplain and travels roughly south, parallel to, and east of the floodplain until it turns to the east-southeast to connect to existing US 380 near FM 1827.
-Segment C would be elevated on bridge over the East Fork Trinity River floodplain and the DART/DGNO rail line continuing the four elevated-mainlanes in each direction separated by a center concrete barrier and 2- lane one-way frontage roads on both sides of the mainlanes to provide access to the local roadway network.
-After crossing the floodplain, the new location alignment would remain elevated on earthen embankment with grade-separated crossings of CR 338, tributaries to the East Fork Trinity River, and FM 1827.
+Segment C would be elevated on bridge over the East Fork Trinity River floodplain and the Dallas Area Rapid Transit (DART)/Dallas, Garland, and Northeastern (DGNO) rail line continuing the four elevatedmainlanes in each direction separated by a center concrete barrier and 2-lane one-way frontage roads on both sides of the mainlanes to provide access to the local roadway network.
+After crossing the floodplain, the new location alignment would transition to an at-grade section crossing under CR 338, bridging over tributaries to the East Fork Trinity River, and continuing at-grade then transitioning to being elevated on bridge through the interchange connecting to existing US 380 and the Spur 399 Extension near FM 1827.
+East of the US 380/Spur 399 Extension interchange, the freeway would transition to a 6-lane at-grade section to tie into existing US 380 west of CR 337.
 Existing local roadways including CR 338, CR 331/future Wilmeth Road, CR 335, CR 332, and FM 2933 would be accessible from the frontage roads.
 Frontage roads on both sides of the mainlanes would be carried throughout Segment C from east of SH 5 through the interchange at FM 1827 tying into existing US 380 west of Private Road 5446.
+The anticipated ROW width along Segment C varies from approximately 400 feet to approximately 1,430 feet at the US 380/Spur 399 Extension interchange.